-PACE OF THE TOUR: As with all tours in the tropics, we will try to be in the field at dawn or shortly afterward.
-Mercifully, this does not entail a 4:30 am departure, as in some other regions.
-Most birding sites are 30 to 60 minutes from the hotels, with the exception of the drive from Tehuantepec to Oaxaca City, which takes most of the day (with birding stops and lunch en route).
+PACE OF THE TOUR: We will try to be in the field at dawn or shortly afterward.
+Most birding sites are about 30 to 60 minutes from the hotels; the longest day is our drive from Tehuantepec to Oaxaca City, which takes most of the day (with birding stops and lunch en route).
 Most or all breakfasts will be picnic-style in the field.
-Some lunches will be picnics, and some will be in restaurants.
-All dinners will be in restaurants.
+Some lunches will be picnic and some will be in restaurants.
+All dinners, except perhaps one when we go owling in the mountains near Oaxaca City, will be in restaurants.
 On several days we plan an afternoon break (siesta) after lunch, when it will be too hot for enjoyable or productive birding.

-Birding in and around the Valley of Oaxaca is at five thousand feet, and other than uneven ground, and a few narrow, scrubby trails, the walking presents no particular problem.
-We’ll venture up to 8,000-9,000 feet in the mountains of Chiapas and Oaxaca, where we’ll be birding on dirt roads and not in any rush.
-Near Tehuantepec and Arriaga, we may be on narrow trails (one quite steep) in thorn forest, and at El Sumidero we’ll be birding mostly from a paved road.
-Near Arriaga, some may wish to venture onto the sandy mudflats, which could involve getting wet feet.
+In the Valley of Oaxaca, other than uneven ground and a few narrow, scrubby trails, the walking presents no particular problem.
+At 8,000-9,000 feet in the mountains of Chiapas and Oaxaca, we’ll be birding on dirt roads and not in any rush.
+Near Tehuantepec and Arriaga we may be on narrow trails in thorn forest (one quite steep, but we take our time), and at El Sumidero we’ be birding mostly from a paved road.
+Near Arriaga, some may wish to venture onto the sandy mud-flats, which could involve getting wet feet.

-CLIMATE: Overall the weather should be warm (70s to 80s F) and dry (inland) to humid (near the coast), although possibly cool (40s) in the early mornings, especially around Oaxaca City.
-We rarely encounter rain, except at El Ocote (which is rainforest), but light rain or mist is possible in some areas, especially at Cerro San Felipe.
+CLIMATE: Overall the weather should be warm (70s to 80s F) and dry (inland) to humid (near the coast), although possibly cool (40s F) in the early mornings, especially around Oaxaca City.
+We rarely encounter rain except at El Ocote (which is rain forest), but light rain or mist is possible in some areas, especially at Cerro San Felipe.